8 Interesting Things to See and Do in Chad

 #5 Zakouma National Park

-Nestled in the southern fertile part of the country, Zakouma is Chad’s oldest national park and a sheer contrast from the desert terrain that dominates much of the Chadian countryside.
-Since its establishment in 1963, the park underwent an incessant struggle to keep its wildlife safe from ongoing human encroachment.
+Nestled in the southern fertile part of the country, Zakouma is Chad’s oldest national park and a stark contrast to the desert terrain that dominates much of the Chadian countryside.
+Since its establishment in 1963, the park has undergone an incessant struggle to keep its wildlife safe from ongoing human encroachment.

-The high levels of extreme poverty in Chad coupled with the region’s political instability put a strain on the park as some people see poaching as a legitimate way to escape economic hardships.
-This trend ultimately culminated in the notoriously brutal carnage of the park’s elephants by the Sudanese Janjaweed gangs between 2002 to 2010, dwindling their numbers from several thousands to a meager 450.
+The high levels of extreme poverty in Chad, coupled with the region’s political instability, put a strain on the park, as some people see poaching as a legitimate way to escape economic hardships.
+This trend ultimately culminated in the notoriously brutal carnage of the park’s elephants by Sudanese Janjaweed gangs between 2002 and 2010, dwindling their numbers from several thousand to a meager 450.

 Fortunately, in 2010, an NGO named “African Parks” was commissioned by the Chadian government to restore Zakouma National Park’s once ample wildlife.
-Following a decade of intense law-enforcement and educational efforts among local communities, elephants and other animals seen their numbers dramatically recover.
+Following a decade of intense law enforcement and educational efforts among local communities, elephants and other animals have seen their numbers dramatically recover.

-Visiting the park is far beyond simply enjoying its immense bio-diversity, as the tourism sector provides a viable income source, and thus an alternative to poaching.
-Several tour operators in N’Djamena offer safari excursions to Zakouma, often including also a fascinating trip to Guera’s iconic granite monadnocks.
+Visiting the park is far more than simply enjoying its immense biodiversity, as the tourism sector provides a viable income source, and thus an alternative to poaching.
+Several tour operators in N’Djamena offer safari excursions to Zakouma, often including a fascinating trip to Guera’s iconic granite monadnocks.

 An adorable serval cat in Zakouma National Park